Bob0817912/ArticuBot/readme.md

 source prepare.sh
 bash scripts/weighted-displacement-high-level/train-weighted-displacement.sh
 ```
-Change `num_train_objects` in this script for training with different number of objects.
+Change `num_train_objects` in this script for training with different number of objects (default value: 50 objects).
-The training logs for the low-level policy will be at `3d_diffusion_policy/3D-Diffusion-Policy/3D-Diffusion-Policy/data/`
+The training logs for the high-level policy will be at `weighted_displacement_model/exps/`.
+You can find an example training log for the high-level policy (with 50 objects) in this wandb space: https://wandb.ai/marswang/articubot-high-level-weighted-displacement?nw=nwusermarswang

 For training the low-levle policy:
 ```
 source prepare.sh
 bash scripts/low-level/train_unet_diffusion_low_level.sh
 ```
-Change `num_train_objects` in the script for training with different number of objects.
+Change `num_train_objects` in the script for training with different number of objects (default and recommended value: 50 objects).
-The training logs for the high-level policy will be at `weighted_displacement_model/exps/`
+The training logs for the low-level policy will be at `3d_diffusion_policy/3D-Diffusion-Policy/3D-Diffusion-Policy/data/`
+You can find an example training log for the low-level policy in this wandb space: https://wandb.ai/marswang/articubot_dp3_low_level?nw=nwusermarswang

 ## Evaluate trained policies